Why Is My Engine Temperature Warning Light On?

-Your vehicle's engine temperature light is a critical indicator of its health and performance.
+Your vehicle's engine temperature warning light is a critical indicator of its health and performance.
 When this light illuminates on your dashboard, it's essential to address the issue promptly to prevent potential damage to your engine.
-Several factors can trigger the engine temperature light to come on, indicating an underlying problem that requires attention.
+Several factors can trigger the engine temperature warning light to come on, indicating an underlying problem that requires attention.
 In this comprehensive guide, we'll explore four common reasons why your engine temperature light may be on and what steps you can take to resolve the issue.

 Low Coolant Level